 St. Paul Car Accident Lawyer

-In 2014, according to the Minnesota Department of Public Safety, there were 78,396 traffic crashes reported to the Department.
-Over 29,400 individuals were injured in these crashes, and there were 361 fatalities.
+In 2017, according to the Minnesota Department of Public Safety, there were 78,465 traffic crashes reported to the Department.
+Over 29,400 individuals were injured in these crashes, and there were 358 fatalities.
 The causes of automobile crashes are numerous including driver distraction and inattention, texting while driving, medical emergencies, weather, excessive speed, failure to maintain a proper lookout, and failure to properly maintain a vehicle, to name a few.
+Alcohol use was involved in over 4,400 of these crashes, resulting in 113 deaths and 2,389 injuries.
 On rare occasion, these crashes may arise from circumstances beyond one’s control.
 However, more often than not these collisions are due to the negligent, careless and illegal actions of bad drivers.

 The O’Dea Law Firm/Richard O’Dea has represented hundreds of clients, drivers and passengers, who have been injured in a variety of automobile accidents including rear-end collisions, intersectional accidents, head-on collisions, and vehicle rollovers.
 Mr. O’Dea has recovered millions of dollars by way of settlement, arbitration and jury trials, on behalf of his clients who have been injured by negligent drivers.